L400-RTI/Training-material/modules/01 - Introduction.md

 This course emphasizes not just how to configure components, but how to architect and optimize them holistically - so that data moves with purpose, triggers fire with precision, and costs stay predictable at scale.

-#### The RTI Orchestration Model
+#### The Real-Time Intelligence Orchestration Model

-Microsoft Fabric RTI enables event-driven workflows, but orchestration must be explicitly designed to ensure:
+Microsoft Fabric Real-Time Intelligence enables event-driven workflows, but orchestration must be explicitly designed to ensure:

 - Data arrives at the right processing layer (e.g., KQL DB vs. pipeline vs. alert rule)
 - Actions execute only when preconditions are satisfied